rameliaz/my-website/academic-kickstart-master/content/author/admin/_index.md

 I was born in [Lombok](https://en.wikipedia.org/wiki/Lombok), a beautiful island next to Bali, but spent most of my childhood in [Surabaya, Indonesia](https://en.wikipedia.org/wiki/Surabaya).
 Apart from my academic life, I enjoy cooking for my husband [Ilham](https://iaridlo.net/) and my daughter, Ayesha.

-**If you want to set up an appointment, you can drop me an email, or request an appointment through [my Calendly page](https://calendly.com/ameliazein).**
+**If you want to set up an appointment, you can drop me an email, or request an appointment through [my Doodle page](https://doodle.com/ameliazein).**